fluxcd/website/content/en/flux/cheatsheets/sharding.md

         value: --watch-label-selector=sharding.fluxcd.io/key notin (shard1, shard2)
 ```

-Note that you must exclude the sharding keys from the main controllers watch with
+Note how this configuration excludes the sharding keys from the main controllers watch with
 `--watch-label-selector=sharding.fluxcd.io/key notin (shard1, shard2)`.
 This ensures
 that the main controllers will not reconcile any Flux resources labels with the sharding keys.